apache/airflow/docs/stable-rest-api/migration.rst

 DAG
 ^^^
-The endpoint for pausing a dag have changed from
+The endpoint for pausing a dag has changed from

 .. http:get:: /api/experimental/dags/<DAG_ID>/paused/<string:paused>